srg-imperial/GrayC/ISSTA-2023-AE/README.md

 Once you load and attached the docker image of GrayC artifact, do the following to test all is working:

 1. Inside the docker the main user is user42, not root.
 Please do not switch to root.
 2. Run the following for each of the tools in our controlled experiments.
-There are 10 fuzzers in this study.
+There are several fuzzers in this study.
 ```
 cd /home/user42/
 ./1-run-grayc-tiny.sh